Fiscal-code-calculator/frontend/README.md

 ## Description

-Client of the simple application to calculate the fiscal code following italian rules.
+The @Fiscal-code-calculator app's client, designed to accurately compute the fiscal code in accordance to Italy's estabilished national guidelines.